Technical Diving Essentials

 WHO CAN TRY TECHNICAL DIVING?

-The prerequisites for different technical diving courses vary, but the entry level courses usually require a diver to be a PADI Advanced Open Water Diver and Enriched Air Diver (or equivalent) and to be at least 18 years old, with a minimum of 20 to 30 dives.
-Technical diving courses are offered by a range of dive training agencies including TDI, PADI, BSAC, SSI and NAUI.
+The prerequisites for different technical diving courses vary, but the entry level courses usually require a diver to be an advanced diver with Enriched Air certification and to be at least 18 years old, with a minimum of 20 to 30 dives.
+Technical diving courses are offered by a range of dive training agencies.

 WHAT TECHNICAL DIVING GEAR DO DIVERS NEED?